Fungal Nail Infections

 How is it treated?

 Whether to treat a fungal nail infection is up to you.
-If it is not treated, it won't go away, and it might get worse.
-But fungal infections can be hard to treat.
-If you do treat it, you could spend a lot of money, and the treatment might not work.
+If it isn't treated, it won't go away.
+It might get worse.

-If you decide to treat a fungal nail infection, you can try an antifungal cream, lotion, or nail polish.
-You can buy some types without a prescription, or your doctor can prescribe a stronger one.
+If you decide to treat a fungal nail infection, you can try a nonprescription antifungal medicine that comes in a cream, lotion, or nail polish.
+Your doctor can also prescribe a stronger medicine.
 You may need to use this medicine for a few weeks or for as long as a year.
 Even so, it may not get rid of the infection.

-Antifungal pills give the best chance of curing a severe fungal nail infection, but they may cost a lot and have serious side effects.
+Antifungal pills give the best chance of curing a severe fungal nail infection.
+But they may cost a lot and have serious side effects.
 You will need to see your doctor for regular testing if you take these pills.
-You should not take them if you have liver or heart problems.

 How can you prevent a fungal nail infection?